 A Year in Port

-Promotional copy written for a 90-min documentary film on the Champagne region of France and select winemakers, released 2016 by Samuel Goldwyn Films, created by InCA Productions.
+Promotional copy written for a 90-min documentary film on Port winemakers, released 2016 by Samuel Goldwyn Films, created by InCA Productions.
 Publicity and promotions by Polished Brands. *Nominated for a 2107 James Beard Award, Best Documentary

 Time.
 In modern life, it has become the greatest luxury.
 Yet no great Port exists without it.
 It is written into the wine as fundamentally as sun and rain.